bensaufley/jQuery.merryGoRound.js/README.md

 - `onComplete`:
     - Function that passes the currently-focused child in a jQuery object for manipulation after moving the carousel.
+    - **Default:** `function($sel) { }`
     - Example usage: to emphasize the newly-focused object after the focus changes:
-    - **Default:** `function($sel) { }`
-    - Example:

 ```javascript
 function($sel) {